Julia Thom-Levy

 At the LHC, I work on the upgrades of the innermost layers of the pixelated Silicon detectors, which have to withstand enormous doses of radiation.
 Our sensitivity to New Physics depends critically on our ability to track particles with very high precision in a very challenging environment.

 Pixelated sensors are also used in imaging radiation detectors, to reveal the detailed static and dynamic structural properties of matter.
-I work on detector development for use at CHESS and other light sources.
+I work on detector development for use at CHESS and other light sources, as well as in electron-microscopes.

 Graduate Students